 He criticized my outfit.
 Do I really look that bad?

-They laid me off at work.
+They laid me off from work.
 Maybe I wasn’t doing a good enough job.

 My friend won’t answer my phone calls.
 I must have made them angry.

-A lot of the time, the uncomfortable emotions we feel bombarded by after a rejection are heavily tied in our perceptions of the event.
-If you look at the examples above, you’ll see a pattern: event A has happened; therefore, conclusion B must be true.
+Often, the uncomfortable emotions we feel bombarded by after rejection are heavily tied to our perceptions of the event.
+Looking at the examples above, you’ll see a pattern: event A has happened; therefore, conclusion B must be true.

-But what we have to remind ourselves of in moments like these is that we can alter our perception of what’s going on around us to lessen the blow that rejection attempts to impart.
+But what we have to remind ourselves of in moments like these is that we can alter our perception of what’s happening around us to lessen the blow rejection attempts to impart.

 Maybe there’s a good reason your friend hasn’t gotten back to you yet.
 Perhaps you were laid off for budgetary reasons.
-Maybe your coworker made a comment about your outfit that you interpreted as an insult.
+Or maybe your coworker commented about your outfit, which you interpreted as insulting.

 When we learn to define rejection on our own terms, in our own way, we can begin to dismantle the difficult emotions that so often arise when we feel rejected.